sinetja/jauter/README.rst

-This tiny Java library is intended for use together with an HTTP server side library (like Netty), to route a path to a target.
+This tiny Java library is intended for use together with an HTTP server side library like Netty, to route a path to a target.

+If you want to use with Netty, see `netty-router <https://github.com/xitrum-framework/netty-router>`_.

 Use with Maven
 ~~~~~~~~~~~~~~